 Chalk Painted Chair

 This is the very first time I have used chalk paint.
 There I admit it.
-Frankly I need to do a whole lot more projects working with chalk paint before I can give you an honest opinion about it.
+Frankly, I need to do a many more projects working with chalk paint before I can give you an honest opinion about it.
 I finally found a great place to get pieces to refurbish so I am super excited to get at it.

-This chair has beautiful lines so it’s not getting any embellishments or stenciling that would draw away from those gorgeous curves.
-It is filthy and chipped but pretty new.
-It still had a modern computer skew label stuck to the back of it.
+This chair has beautiful lines so it’s not getting any embellishments or stencilling that would draw away from those gorgeous curves.
+It is filthy and chipped but pretty new, it still has a modern computer skew label stuck to the back of it.

 I did some highlights in grey and then very carefully distressed it to bring out the white.

 Then I applied a layer of Miss Mustard Seed Wax using a specially designed brush.
-I am Ynot sure about the chalk paint yet but I absolutely love the Miss Mustard Seed Wax.
+I am not sure about the chalk paint yet but I absolutely love the Miss Mustard Seed Wax.